The State of Transportation

 On Dec.
 4, 2015, President Barack Obama signed the Fixing America’s Surface Transportation (FAST) Act (Pub.
 L. No. 114-94) – the first federal law in over a decade to provide long-term funding for surface-transportation infrastructure planning and investment, according to the Federal Highway Administration.
 The FAST Act authorizes $305 billion for fiscal years 2016-2020 in the form of funding and commitments toward highways, highway and motor vehicle safety, public transportation, motor carrier safety, hazardous materials safety, rail, and research, technology, and statistics programs.
 It also provides a dedicated source of federal dollars for freight projects.2

 But the FAST Act will eventually expire.
-Therefore, new policy initiatives and sound leadership that guarantee long-term funding are needed if our country wants to remain economically vibrant, globally competitive and meet the needs of regional communities, from cities to rural towns.
+Therefore, new policy initiatives – and political courage that guarantees long-term funding – are needed if our country wants to remain economically vibrant, globally competitive and meet the needs of regional communities, from cities to rural towns.

 The ATM’s website, fasterbettersafer.org, is a valuable resource that provides background, real stories about what is happening nationally, current information, resources and news.
 Content is also shared through multiple digital platforms to help focus on why transportation infrastructure and sound funding are critically important to our country and its citizens and businesses.